-Some employers enter into an agreement with a lender under which the lender agrees to make mortgage loans to employees who are moving to new job locations.
+Some employers have established employee relocation programs that include assistance with obtaining a mortgage loan for employees that it relocates to new job locations in the employer's normal course of business.
 These mortgage loans are made to finance the purchase of a home at a new job location and may involve a financial contribution by the employer, which can include subsidies and interest rate buydowns.
 In general, employees who obtain these mortgage loans are highly mobile and expect to be relocated frequently.
 Because the employer frequently has a financial interest in the mortgage loan, a beneficial change in the interest rate environment may cause the employer to encourage the employee to refinance the loan.
 However, in addition to the factors affecting loan prepayment rates in general, the prepayment of relocation loans depends on the individual circumstances of employees and employers and the characteristics of specific relocation programs.
 Furthermore, a change in the economy or in the employer's business, such as an economic downturn or accelerated expansion of the employer's business, could cause an employer to suspend its relocation program or to move its employees more frequently.